copperwater/xNetHack/doc/xnh-changelog-8.0.md

   and princes (called "archfiends" collectively in the code): how many of them are present, whether any of them have escaped the dungeon, and if they are designated to have a wish this game.
+- When a monster class (but not a species) and an alignment is specified in a des.monster Lua command, it will generate a monster of that class with that alignment in its statblock, rather than a minion of that alignment's god.